jiang18/mph/docs/docs/scripts.md

 `recalculate_enrichments(vcfile, crossprod, nsnps=NA, annot.size=NA, trait.x=NA, trait.y=NA)`

-- vcfile: the .mq.vc.csv file produced by `mph --reml`.
+- vcfile: the .mq.vc.csv file produced by `mph --reml` or `mph --minque`.
 - crossprod: the crossproduct of SNP incidence matrix and SNP weighting matrix.
 Its row names and columns should match the annotation categories of interest and the rows of vcfile, respectively.
 - nsnps: the total number of SNPs.
 If `NA`, it is set to the first GRM's number of SNPs in vcfile.
 - annot.size: a list of the number of SNPs in each annotation category listed in the row names of crossprod.
 It can be calculated from the column-wise sum of the corresponding SNP incidence matrix.
 If `NA`, it is set to the `m` column of vcfile.